Equivalence of Sobolev norms for Kolmogorov operators with scaling-critical drift: Conditional generalized Hardy inequality for gradient perturbations

-\textbf{Acknowledgements.} We are deeply grateful to Damir Kinzebulatov and Karol Szczypkowski for helpful discussions.
+We are deeply grateful to Damir Kinzebulatov and Karol Szczypkowski for helpful discussions.
+We would like to thank the referees for useful comments and suggestions which helped to improve the paper.
 T. A. Bui and X. T. Duong were supported by the research grant ARC DP220100285 from the Australian Research Council.

 [1]{$^{#1}$} \cprime{$'$}